Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A homology theory for braided systems

-\begin{proof} If (reversely) ordered tensor products are fed into these formulas, then the braiding~$\osigma$ is applied only to components $V_i\otimes V_j$ with $i \le j$, so the morphisms are well defined.
-The (co)associativity is proved as in the rank~$1$ case (see~\cite{Rosso2} or~\cite{Lebed1}). \end{proof}
+\begin{proof} When (reverse) ordered products are fed into formulas \eqref{eqn:qu_sh}-\eqref{eqn:qu_cosh}, the braiding~$\osigma$ is applied only to products $V_i\otimes V_j$ with $i \le j$, on which it is defined.
+The (co)associativity is proved as in the rank~$1$ case (see \cite[Theorem 1]{Lebed1}). \end{proof}